pingcap/docs/br/br-log-architecture.md

 - `{min_ts}-{uuid}.log` file: stores the KV change log data of the backup task.
 The `{min_ts}` is the minimum timestamp of the KV change log data in the file, and the `{uuid}` is generated randomly when the file is created.
 - `{checkpoint_ts}-{uuid}.meta` file: stores all log backup data files uploaded this time and is generated every time each TiKV node uploads the log backup data.
 The `{checkpoint_ts}` is the log backup checkpoint of the TiKV node, and the minimum checkpoint of all TiKV nodes is the latest checkpoint of the log backup task.
 The `{uuid}` is generated randomly when the file is created.
 - `{store_id}.ts` file: this file is updated with global checkpoint ts every time each TiKV node uploads the log backup data.
 The `{store_id}` is the store ID of the TiKV node.
-- `v1_stream_truncate_safepoint.txt` file: stores the timestamp corresponding to the oldest backup data in storage after the last log backup data was deleted by  `br log truncate`.
+- `v1_stream_truncate_safepoint.txt` file: stores the timestamp corresponding to the earliest backup data in storage after the last log backup data is deleted by  `br log truncate`.

 ### Structure of backup files